SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/variant-schema.md

 Using the SQL Visual Expression Builder can save you time and effort when constructing complex expressions, and can help you to better understand the relationships between different functions and their arguments.

+Support for semi-structured data like JSON, so columns will have nesting for different data types

 ## Core features

 1. Parse Json/Xml Gem